ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 Kubernetes API failure conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When running a container group and the Kubernetes API responds that the resource quota has been exceeded, the controller keeps the job in pending state.
+When running a container group and the Kubernetes API responds that the resource quota has been exceeded, AWX keeps the job in pending state.
 Other failures result in the traceback of the **Error Details** field showing the failure reason, similar to the example here:

 ::